Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Role Differentiation and Power Imbalances

-Conflict theory delves into the concept of role differentiation, highlighting how the division of labor and allocation of varied roles within social structures lead to power imbalances and conflicts.
+Conflict theory examines the concept of role differentiation, highlighting how the division of labour and allocation of varied roles within social structures lead to power imbalances and conflicts.

 Individuals are assigned different roles based on their skills, qualifications, and positions, resulting in varying levels of authority and access to resources.
 This unequal distribution of power sets the stage for conflicts, as individuals vie for resources and influence.